-SUEZ has developed a service called "NOSE", which is a way to make an objective assessment and model the olfactory footprint for local residents of a wastewater treatment, sludge recovery, or waste management activity
+SUEZ has developed a service called "NOSE", which is a way to make an objective assessment and model the olfactory footprint for local residents of a wastewater treatment, sludge recovery, or waste management activity or site.

-This service offers ways to control the olfactory footprint, to keep it below the threshold of two odor units per cubic meter (U0.m3) and thereby meet regulatory requirements (footprint below the threshold of five odor units per m3) where they exist.
+This service offers ways to control the olfactory footprint, to keep it below the threshold of two odor units per cubic meter (U0.m) and thereby meet regulatory requirements (footprint below the threshold of five odor units per m) where they exist.